 I served these Duchess Potatoes as part of a Christmas dinner with my friend Kelley of Haviland Events.
-She supplied the decor and Christmas china for our dinner.
-She has a knack for creating gorgeous table settings (she’s a wedding and event planner), and this one was no exception.

 The placemats were provided by the enormously talented Liz of EJD Design.
 She custom drew them to fit the plates and cups, and has created them for weddings, too.
-How amazing would something like these be on the head table?

 I served the Duchess Potatoes with the following dishes for Christmas dinner: